MZMurphy/MZMurphy/README.md

 <h1 align="center">Hello!
 I'm M. Zara Murphy,</h1>
-<h3 align="center">A lover of tech with experience and passion for secure systems, automation, and networking.</h3>
+<h3 align="center">A lover of learning with experience and passion for secure systems, automation, and networking.</h3>

 <p align="center">
   <a href="https://www.linkedin.com/in/mariesha-zara-murphy">